Skip to content

 Domestic abuse can be hard to spot, especially as everyone’s situation is unique.
 But there are common factors you can look out for to help protect your wellbeing.

-• Physical abuse may include hitting, slapping, punching, pushing, burning or throwing things
+• Physical abuse – hitting, slapping, pushing, burning, strangling or throwing things

-Domestic abuse can impact your short and long-term wellbeing, both mentally and physically.
+Domestic abuse can affect your wellbeing in the short and long term, both mentally and physically.
 This may include:

-• Isolation, where you may not want to interact with people
+• Isolation – not wanting to interact with other people

-• Post-traumatic stress disorder (PTSD) from a frightening or traumatic experience.
-You may have negative thoughts, difficulty sleeping or
+• Post-traumatic stress disorder (PTSD) – including negative thoughts, flashbacks or difficulty sleeping after a traumatic experience

 • Chronic pain